- Apply to UW

 - Programs & Majors

 - About UW

 Compliance with rules and regulations for risk management, environment, health, and safety is the responsibility of all persons involved in research activities at the University of Wyoming.
 This page of resources will help researchers determine which regulations apply and how to comply.
 Click on the terms below for more assistance.

-More compliance topics (Animal Use, Conflict of Interest, Export Controls, Human Subjects, etc.) are addressed on the Office of Research and Economic Development Compliance page.
+More compliance topics (Animal Use, Conflict of Interest, Export Controls, Human Subjects, etc.) are addressed on the Research and Economic Development Division Compliance page.

 Research using these hazards may require registration from the Institutional Biosafety Committee, following the procedures in the Registering Research with the Institutional Biosafety Committee document.

 Recombinant DNA - Recombinant DNA molecules are defined as either: (i) molecules that are constructed outside living cells by joining natural or synthetic DNA segments to DNA molecules that can replicate in a living cell, or (ii) molecules that result from the replication of those described in (i) above.